kw7oe/kw7oe.github.io/content/posts/what-you-might-want-to-know-about-genserver.md

 you need your system to behave when things go wrong**.

-According to [Erlang documentation][15], OTP design principles define how we structure code in terms of processes, modules and directories, and supervision trees is introduced to help us model our processes based on the idea of workers and supervisors.
+According to [Erlang documentation][15], OTP design principles define how we structure code in terms of processes, modules and directories, and _supervision trees is introduced to help us model our processes based on the idea of workers and supervisors_.

-I guess, the takeaway would be: **think about the supervision tree of your GenServer whenever you use GenServer**.
+I guess, the takeaway is: **think about the supervision tree of your GenServer whenever you use GenServer**.

 <div class="callout callout-info">